Data mining and algorithms

 Your bank likely has a policy to alert you if they detect any suspicious activity on your account – such as repeated ATM withdrawals or large purchases in a state outside of your registered residence.
 How does this relate to data mining?
 Data scientists created this system by applying algorithms to classify and predict whether a transaction is fraudulent by comparing it against a historical pattern of fraudulent and non-fraudulent charges.
 The model “knows” that if you live in San Diego, California, it’s highly likely that the thousand dollar purchases charged to a scarcely populated Russian province were not legitimate.

 That is just one of a number of the powerful applications of data mining.
 Other applications of data mining include genomic sequencing, social network analysis, or crime imaging – but the most common use case is for analyzing aspects of the consumer life cycle.
 Companies use data mining to discover consumer preferences, classify different consumers based on their purchasing activity, and determine what makes for a well-paying customer – information that can have profound effects on improving revenue streams and cutting costs.

-If you’re struggling to get good datasets to to begin your analysis, we’ve compiled 19 free datasets for your first data science project.
+If you’re struggling to find good data sets to begin your analysis, we’ve compiled 19 free data sets for your first data science project.

 What are some data mining techniques?

 There are multiple ways to build predictive models from data sets, and a data scientist should understand the concepts behind these techniques, as well as how to use code to produce similar models and visualizations.
 These techniques include:

 - Regression – Estimating the relationships between variables by optimizing the reduction of error.

 An example of a scatterplot with a fitted linear regression model.

 - Classification – Identifying what category an object belongs to.
 An example is classifying email as spam or legitimate, or looking at a person’s credit score and approving or denying a loan request.